I’ve been wearing the Garmin Vivofit for a few months now. I even got my mum (68) to try it out for a few days. Here’s our review.

 I’m really pleased to have had the chance to use a Vivofit for the past few months.
 I can honestly say that it’s made me more aware of how inactive I can be at times, especially during office hours, and it’s genuinely helped me to change some of my behaviour so that I’m now trying to be less sedentary, which can only be a good thing.

 Like most of the Garmin hardware I’ve encountered, it’s really well made and engineered.
 It feels like a robust, quality item that’s going to last a while.
 The only downside here is that very occasionally, the strap can ping open, and there have been numerous reports of people losing their Vivofit in this way.
+(Garmin have now addressed this)

 The battery lasting for over a year is a major plus point.
 “I want another device that needs charging every single day”, said nobody ever.
 Thank goodness for Vivofit!